funcool/promesa/doc/channels.md

-- **There are no macro transformations**, the `go` macro is a convenient alias for `p/vthread` (or `p/thread` when vthreads are not available); there are not limitation on using blocking calls inside `go` macro neither many other inconveniences of core.async go macro, mainly thanks to the JDK19 with preview enabled Virtual Threads. _They are only available on JVM_.
+- **There are no macro transformations**, the `go` macro is a convenient alias for `p/vthread` (or `p/thread` when vthreads are not available); there are not limitation on using blocking calls inside `go` macro neither many other inconveniences of core.async go macro, mainly thanks to virtual threads. _They are only available on JVM_.
-- **No callbacks**, functions returns promises or blocks; you can use the promise composition API or thread blocking API, whatever you wants.
+- **No callbacks**, functions returns promises or blocks; you can use the promise composition API or thread blocking API, whatever you want.
 - **No take/put limits**; you can attach more than 1024 pending tasks to a channel.
-- **Simplier mental model**, there are no differences between parking and blocking operations.
+- **Simpler mental model**, there are no differences between parking and blocking operations.
 - **Analogous performance**; in my own stress tests it has the same performance as core.async.